luxfhe/docs/fhenix/docs/devdocs/Tutorials/Basic/Writing-The-Contract.md

 ```

 Note that in a real use case the actual code would include more functionality, and structure things a bit differently.
-If you want to see what such a contract looks like, you can check out the [FHERC20](https://github.com/FhenixProtocol/fhenix-contracts/blob/main/contracts/experimental/token/FHERC20/FHERC20.sol) contract in the Fhenix contracts repository.
+If you want to see what such a contract looks like, you can check out the [FHERC20](https://github.com/luxfheProtocol/luxfhe-contracts/blob/main/contracts/experimental/token/FHERC20/FHERC20.sol) contract in the luxfhe contracts repository.

 ### Wait a second...